-Many mothers are exploring various ways to lose weight without harming themselves or their babies while breastfeeding.
+Many mothers are exploring ways to lose weight without harming themselves or their babies while breastfeeding.

-Every mother should be aware of how the diet will affect weight loss, health, and most importantly breast milk and the baby’s health.
+Every mother should know how the diet will affect weight loss, health, and, most importantly, breast milk and the baby’s health.

 Intermittent fasting is one of the most effective diet plans for the fight against extra pounds.
-But since during the breastfeeding period mother is eating for two, is it safe to do intermittent fasting while breastfeeding?
-Let’s find out
+But since the mother is eating for two during the breastfeeding period, is it safe to do intermittent fasting while breastfeeding?
+Let’s find out.

-Unfortunately, currently, no proven studies are showing the effects of intermittent fasting on breastfeeding, weight loss, and baby development.
+Unfortunately, no proven studies show the effects of intermittent fasting on breastfeeding, weight loss, and baby development.

-Because of that, there’s no straightforward yes or no answer to this question, all we can say is that the safety of intermittent fasting during breastfeeding depends on many personal factors of the mother and it is important to discuss the following topics and potential risks with your doctor.
+Because of that, there’s no straightforward yes or no answer to this question.
+All we can say is that the safety of intermittent fasting during breastfeeding depends on many personal factors of the mother and it is essential to discuss the following topics and potential risks with your doctor.

 Proper and sufficient nutrition will ensure that the baby receives the necessary needs.
 Most of the fluid the body needs comes from the food we eat.
 Fasting can reduce fluid intake and reduce fluid intake.

 The main factors to consider are: